 As technology is progressed to a point where there are endless ways to find information on someone else, it is not surprising that invasion of privacy and restraining orders sometimes come into the scope of family law proceedings.

-An angry ex-partner, or a party related to them may seek to access your emails, bank accounts or other private information to determine your assets, current whereabouts or similar data.
+An angry ex-partner or a party related to them may seek to access your emails, bank accounts, or other private information to determine your assets, current whereabouts, or similar data.
 Persons who use software to hack into your electronic devices to illegally obtain evidence are guilty of a legal offence, which is punishable by the Supreme Court of Queensland.
-This typically involves the persons knowingly accessing an electronic device without your effective consent to do so.
+This typically involves the person knowingly accessing an electronic device without your effective consent to do so.

-Whilst separation and divorce can be very tiresome, also seek legal advice if you wish to proceed with private investigation.
-Your solicitor will be able to provide the most appropriate way of obtaining information and evidence, in ways which will protect your interests in Court.
+Whilst separation and divorce can be very tiresome, also seek legal advice if you wish to proceed with a private investigation.
+Your solicitor will be able to provide the most appropriate way of obtaining information and evidence, in ways that will protect your interests in Court.

 To discuss your situation and the options that are available to you, contact the team of family lawyers Brisbane at James Noble Law today for expert advice from experienced Brisbane solicitors for a FREE 20-minute consultation.

 We have Qualified and Experienced Family Lawyers Brisbane at James Noble Law.

 Find Brisbane family lawyers on Google Maps near you now.